enginecommerce/engine-flight-manual/people/work_hours.md

 We expect team members to be reachable from 9:00 to 15:00, local time or when they have stated.
 If you are able to be more productive outside of typical office hours, do it and let coworkers know.

-We are building an environment where each other’s working and focusing hours are respected; so focus when you need to, respond attentively when you are able, and be courteous of others and their need to focus in kind.
+We are building an environment where each other's working and focusing hours are respected; so focus when you need to, respond attentively when you are able, and be courteous of others and their need to focus in kind.

 ## Expect to Answer the Call